-Guy was born in Great Falls, MT, and then spent the bulk of his growing-up years as a nomad.
+Born in Great Falls, MT, Guy spent the bulk of his growing-up years as a nomad.
 He attended 21 schools throughout the Northwest before graduating from high school in Madras, OR.

 He joined the US Navy in 1970 and served on the USS Newport News (CA-148), including combat operations in Vietnam in 1972.
 His specialty in the Navy was Journalist (JO).